-Quality is a lynchpin of the Company's strategy.
+Quality is a lynchpin of the Company's strategy and a fundamental principle.
 The Company recognizes that product quality is essential to remain competitive and achieve customer satisfaction.
 In this regard, efforts are focused on reducing manufacturing process quality variation through various techniques, including review of engineering processes, statistical analysis of quality variances and quality control best practices.
 These steps assist in ensuring that quality of production, which is essential to the success of the Company, remains high.
 All manufacturing facilities have received ISO/TS 16949 registration and are now transitioning to ISO9001:2016 and IATF16949:2016, with the exception of certain recent plant expansions, which are just becoming operational.
-Our Troy Sales and Engineering office is registered to ISO 9001 standard for design and is expanding its scope to include all corporate functions and operations in 2017 under the new standards.
+Our Auburn Hills Technical Center is registered to IATF16949:2016 and has expanded its scope to include corporate functions and operations in 2017.
+The Company has received numerous quality awards from a wide variety of customers.